 For example, if the room (air) temperature dips suddenly from 75 degrees down to 70, the water in your aquarium will not drop as quickly.
 In fact, it can take many hours.

-That being said, larger differences in temperature also result in longer amounts of time required to reach room temperature.
+That being said, larger temperature differences also result in longer amounts of time required to reach room temperature.

 Sadly, when people expect bettas to survive in a tiny bowl, they fail to realize that the temperature inside the bowl will constantly fluctuate right along with that of the surrounding room.